1 / 10

 The rear bench is fixed on Prestige, R-Sport and Chequered Flag trims, but pay Jaguar £450 and you can fit folding seats that split in a flexible 40:20:40 configuration, helping you carry a surprising about for a saloon.

-With the seats in place, the boot has a 540-litre capacity, matching the competition.
+With the seats in place, the Jaguar XF's has a 540-litre boot capacity, matching the competition.
 While the load space has size on its side, it's not the most practical to use.
 The boot aperture is narrow, and there's a high loading lip, so heaving broader items (like a buggy or golf bag) into the back can be a challenge.
 The rear wheel arches also intrude inside the luggage area, so it constricts once it reaches the rear seats, limiting what it can carry.

 Right in the middle is our favourite 2.0d 180.
 It's stronger in-gear, and is flexible enough for quick overtakes and effortless cruising, but can't match the performance of similarly powerful engines in its closest rivals.
 This engine comes with the option of all-wheel drive, where standard cars send power to the rear axle only.